9Omori/stubload/README.md

 # stubload

-## What is it?
+## What?
-stubload is a bash script that utilises the Linux kernel's 'EFIStub'
+`stubload` is a bash script that interfaces with `efibootmgr` to create a boot entry for the Linux kernel

-The goal of this script is to:
+## Why?

-* Remove the need for bootloaders
+The main goals of `stubload` are:

-* Speed up boot times by directly loading the kernel
+* Speed up boot times & remove the need for a bootloader

-* Make the experience of using EFIStub less of a hassle
+* Make using EFIStub easier

 ## Example usage
 Create entries: